TheGloriousGenesis/CS_Learning/README.md

 Repository where fundamental and exploratory computer science and machine learning fundamentals are covered

+**Note:** For best experience consider installing [MathJax Plugin for Github](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima?hl=en) which allows for rendering MathJax in the browser

 ## Core Java + Optimisation techniques

 | Type | Course | Source | Notes/Solutions |